-In May 2008, the Financial Accounting Standards Board issued Staff Position No. Accounting Principles Board 14-1, Accounting for Convertible Debt Instruments That May Be Settled in Cash upon Conversion (Including Partial Cash Settlement) ("FSP No. APB 14-1").
+Effective January 1, 2009, we adopted Staff Position No. Accounting Principles Board 14-1, Accounting for Convertible Debt Instruments That May Be Settled in Cash upon Conversion (Including Partial Cash Settlement) ("FSP No. APB 14-1").
 FSP No. APB 14-1 requires that the liability and equity components of convertible debt instruments that may be settled in cash upon conversion (including partial cash settlement) be separately accounted for in a manner that reflects an issuer's nonconvertible debt borrowing rate.
-FSP No. APB 14-1 is effective for us as of January 1, 2009.
-We do not expect the adoption of APB 14-1 to have a material impact on our consolidated financial statements.
+The adoption of APB 14-1 had no impact on our consolidated financial statements.